 CREDITS 3 ECTS - 32 Contact Hours

-During the course, the students will develop a critical understanding of HRM, its scope, main models, role and various organisational functions – resourcing, performance management, reward management, human resource development, and employment relations.
-Students will learn that contemporary HRM is also involved in broader business context such as strategy development, building and maintaining organisational culture and employer branding, and needs to consider the globalisation process.
-The course provides a detailed review of each subject matter and is supplemented with practical exercises such as discussions on selected case studies
+During the course, the students will develop critical understanding of HRM, its scope, main models, role and functions – talent supply and development, performance management, reward management, and employee relations.
+Students will be exposed to matters of broader business context such as strategy development and deployment, creating and transforming organization culture and development of personal resources.
+The course provides theoretical review of each subject matter and is supplemented with practical exercises such as discussions, business examples and case studies.